 Nigeria is polio-free

 In August, Nigeria reached three years without a case of wild poliovirus after a devastating outbreak of the disease occurred in northeast region in 2016.
-Thanks to routine immunization, innovative strategies to vaccinate hard-to-reach children, and surveillance, Nigeria was able to stop the outbreak and remain polio-free.
+Thanks to routine immunisation, innovative strategies to vaccinate hard-to-reach children, and surveillance, Nigeria was able to stop the outbreak and remain polio-free.